LibreTexts/ngshare/api-specifications.md

 ### /api/courses: Courses

 #### GET /api/courses
-List all available courses (students+instructors).
+List all available courses taking or teaching (students+instructors).
 Used for ExchangeList.

 ##### Response
 ```javascript